SCOPE OF THIS CHAPTER

 Alternatively, the child may come within the definition of Privately Fostered after 27 days, in which case the Private Fostering Procedure will apply.

 N.B.
 Any arrangements whereby the child is not regarded as Looked After would have to be agreed with the parent or a person with Parental Responsibility, and the social worker must be satisfied that such an arrangement is sufficiently secure to meet the child's needs and is supported by a Child in Need Plan.

-- The child's immediate placement needs - including the child's views, the views of the parents, those with Parental Responsibility and any other person whose wishes and feelings the authority consider to be relevant - and whether a placement with a Connected Person may be possible;
+- The child's immediate/planned placement needs - including consideration of the identity and heritage of the family, the child's views, the views of the parents, those with Parental Responsibility and any other person whose wishes and feelings the authority consider to be relevant - and whether a placement with a Connected Person may be possible;

 - The timescales for the child's placement;

 - A date for the child to return home or when the decision will be reviewed;

 - The actions of support and work to be included in the Care Plan to enable the necessary change for the child to return home wherever possible - see Section 3.3, Obtaining Parental Consent;

 - The obtaining of parental consent to look after the child and consent to medical care;

 - Family time arrangements with birth parents, siblings, extended family and friends.